weiezhang/weiezhang.github.io/_pages/about.md

 </div>

 ## Research Interests
-Text mining, natural language processing, information retrieval and Artificial Intelligence of Things of Things applications, but not limited to.
+Text mining, natural language processing, information retrieval and Artificial Intelligence of Things applications, but not limited to.
 Current research focues:
 - Multimodal generation and evaluation
 - Federated Learning in NLP